 Women can also experience different, more subtle symptoms of heart disease than men.
 For example, while both men and women can experience crushing chest pain during a heart attack, women are more likely to have symptoms like nausea, shortness of breath, or pain in their neck, back, or jaw.

 When such lesser known symptoms are combined with a lack of awareness of the prevalence of heart disease among females, women are less likely to report their heart attack to a doctor in a timely fashion.

 The good news is that ongoing surveys indicate that educational campaigns are chipping away at the misconception that heart disease only affects men.
 In surveys of women conducted between 1997 and 2012, the percentage of respondents who correctly identified heart disease as the number one cause of death among women rose from 30% to 56%8.

-However, data show that even women who recognize the seriousness of heart disease have difficulty assessing their personal risk.
+However, data shows that even women who recognize the seriousness of heart problems have difficulty assessing their personal risk.
 In one study of a group of women who were aware that heart disease is the leading cause of mortality among females, fewer than half the women with significant risk factors perceived themselves to be in danger of developing cardiovascular problems.